-Honors courses are the most intellectually challenging and are recommended for students of high ability, interest, and motivation.
-Honors courses are so noted on the student's transcript.
+Honors courses are the most rigorous and are recommended for students of high ability, interest, independence, and motivation.
+Honors courses are noted on the student's transcript.

-College-preparatory courses are selected by the majority of our students (60-70%).
+College-preparatory courses (CP/CP-2) are selected by the majority of our students.
 These courses prepare students to enter two- or four-year colleges.
+A more complete description of course levels may be found in the Program of Studies.